 You may find that rich dough is a bit sweeter than other types of dough.
 However, sugar is not an essential ingredient in this dough mixture.
 The non-sweet version of rich dough is used widely in making dinner rolls and brioche.

 3 Scrumptious Recipes From Different Types Of Dough

 You have learned all about different types of basic dough in baking, but how can you apply them?
 Here are the three most famous recipes using the above dough types.
 I’m sure that they are all easy to do and the final result will be stunning!

 Want a brand new recipe for tonight’s dessert?
 Try to make Éclair!
 Traditional chocolate Éclair is a classic dessert dish from France that uses simple choux pastry dough to make the base.
 It will be super fun to make these delectable sweet treats with your children!

 How about making some chocolate Éclair for your kids?

-As I have mentioned, you can always apply the phyllo dough in making Pistachio Baklava!
-It is a festive dish in Middle Eastern cuisine, but it will also be a wonderful savory dish to enjoy on an ordinary day!
+As I have mentioned, you can always apply the phyllo dough in making Pistachio Baklava.
+While a festive dish in Middle Eastern cuisine, it will also be a wonderful savory dish to enjoy on an ordinary day.
 These light yet rich flaky pieces of Baklava will surely make your day!

-For the best Ham and Cheese Quiche, you may want to use the pie dough or kourou dough as a base!
-This recipe is a combination of delicious ingredients with beautiful colors that will please both of your taste buds and eyes!
-Don’t hesitate to make it right away!
+For the best ham and cheese quiche, you may want to use the pie dough or kourou dough as a base.
+This recipe is a combination of delicious ingredients with beautiful colors that will please both of your eyes and taste buds.

 Have You Chosen Yourself The Most Suitable Type Of Dough?